Logo

 In early 41, Caligula was assassinated as a result of a conspiracy by officers of the Praetorian Guard, senators, and courtiers.

-Caligula's death marked the official end of the Julii Caesares in the male line, though the Julio-Claudian dynasty continued to rule until the demise of his nephew, Nero.
+Caligula's death marked the official end of the Julii Caesares in the male line, though the Julio-Claudian dynasty continued to rule until the demise of Caligula's nephew, the Emperor Nero.

 Caligula had two older brothers, Nero and Drusus, and three younger sisters, Agrippina the Younger, Julia Drusilla and Julia Livilla.

-Caligula wore a miniature soldier's outfit, including army boots and armour.
+Caligula wore a miniature soldier's outfit devised by his mother to please the troops, including army boots and armour.

 The adolescent Caligula was sent to live with his great-grandmother, Livia.